strongly-typed/serial-wifi-bridge-openwrt/README.md

 company WiFi.

-Alternative solutions could have been using the router as an access point with the disadvantage that then a connection to the Internet is discontinued.
+Alternative solutions could have been using the router as an access point with the disadvantage that then a connection to the Internet of the laptop is then discontinued.

 Other hardware could also do the job: